-- Connect with peers and develop friendships!
+- Connect with peers and develop friendships

-- Get adjusted to college life before the first day of classes!
+- Get adjusted to college life before the first day of classes

-- Meet faculty and staff members across campus!
+- Meet faculty and staff members across campus

-How can I be a Jump Start Mentor?
+Want to be a Jump Start Mentor?

-Jump Start mentors provide one-to-one mentoring to entering, first-year students during their first year of college.
+Jump Start mentors provide one-to-one mentoring to entering, first-year students throughout their entire first year of college.
 Our diverse group of peer mentors come from a wide range of majors and are selected through an application process.
 Jump Start Mentors are required to maintain a 2.5 GPA and uphold the mentor responsibilities as listed in the contract.

 The purpose of the mentoring program is two-fold: